juergenweb/FieldtypeObjectDimensions/README.md

 2. In the admin control panel, go to Modules.
 At the bottom of the screen, click the "Check for New Modules" button.

 3. Now scroll to the FieldtypeDimension module and click "Install".
-The required InputfieldObjectDimension will get installed automatic.
+The required InputfieldObjectDimension will get
+4. installed automatic.

 4. Create a new Field with the new "ObjectDimension" Fieldtype.

 ## How to uninstall

-Please note: During the installation, a field type and an input field will be installed automatically with one click.
-If you want to uninstall this module you have to uninstall the fieldtype and the input field separately
+Please note: During the installation, a fieldtype and an inputfield will be installed automatically with one click.
+If you want to uninstall this module you have to uninstall the fieldtype and the inputfield separately.